Alfajor: Chile

-Industrial alfajor

-Mass-production of alfajores traces back to the Atlantic coast of Argentina in the 1950s.
-Brands such as Havanna and Balcarce, and as many as 30 others, have been introduced into shops and supermarkets.
-Statistics of the year 2021 shows that inhabitants of Argentina consume 6 million alfajores per day.
-Supermarkets carry a wide variety of products, up to 34 different kinds.
-These include "triple alfajores", which are composed of three biscuits adhered to one another with dulce de leche and covered with chocolate.

-In Peru
+Peru

 Alfajores made their arrival to the Viceroyalty of Peru, the largest administrative district of the Spanish Empire in South America in the 16th century, and have been popular since, especially the artisanal types.

-In Argentina

-The alfajor has been manufactured and consumed since colonial times in the territories that today belong to Argentina.

-Guinness World Record: the biggest South American alfajor
+Alfajor de Trujillo is a type of alfajor from Trujillo.
+The alfajor de Trujillo has several layers and it can be of different sizes and shapes as round or square.
+It is made mainly with products as flour, butter, eggs and milk, filled with milk candy, some pineapple sweet and in some cases peanuts, with cookies within its layers.
+The most famous company manufacturing this products in Trujillo is Dulcería Castañeda, which has locations in Trujillo and Lima and has been making them since 1925.
+The mass of the alfajor is made of flour, eggs, margarine, salt, and water.
+The filling is made with figs, quince, walnuts, blancmange.
+It is one of the products presented in the Gastronomic Fair in Trujillo.

+Another variant of the alfajor de trujillo is King Kong milk candy, which is made in both Trujillo and Lambayeque.

+Uruguay

 According to Guinness World Records, the biggest alfajor in the world, measuring almost 2 m in diameter and 80 cm in height and weighing 464 kg, was made on 11 December 2010 in Minas, Lavalleja Department, Uruguay.
 The giant alfajor was made to mark the celebration of Uruguay's first National Alfajor Festival.
 More than 30 people participated in the preparation of the record-breaking alfajor.